From 1 - 4 / 4

 • The product is made of 6 "high resolution layers" covering all the Belgian territory as part of a European-wide coverage.
 The 6 layers concern 6 distinct themes: Imperviousness, Tree cover density, Forest type, Permanent grasslands, Wetlands and Permanent waterbodies.
 The 6 layers were produced by an automatic classification based on satellite images and collateral data and achieved by private companies (EEA service providers), and they were verified and enhanced by Belgium.
 At the Belgian level, verification and enhancements were made by AGIV for the northern part and SPW for the southern part.
 The NGI coordinated the project.

-• The digital terrain model (DTM) is a homogeneous and regular point grid indicating the elevation of the ground level in order to make a model of its surface.
-The 1m DTM is obtained by interpolation in Lambert 2008 of the raw height data regrouping the source data, in Lambert 72 and at 1m resolution, of the Flemish and Walloon regions.
-The 5m DTM has as an additional source structure lines and adapted points, during the systematic and continuous updating by photogrammetric surveys.
-The 20m DTM, available for free download, is obtained by resampling the 1m DTM.
+• The DTM is a homogeneous and regular point grid indicating the height of the ground level in order to model its surface.
+The DTM 1m is achieved by interpolating in Lambert 2008 source data in Lambert 72 and at a 1m-resolution from the Flemish and Brussels regions, and by adding Lambert 2008 data at 1m-resolution from the Walloon Region.
+The DTM 5m has an additional source, namely drawn structure lines and points adapted during systematic and continuous update by photogrammetric surveys.
+The DTM 20m is obtained by resampling of the DTM 1m.